 App Center recommendation engine drives more repeat app users than previous Facebook games dashboard.
 App Center recommendation engine drives more repeat app users than previous Facebook games dashboard Facebook today revealed that users who discover apps through App Center are 40 percent more likely to return to the app the next day compared to users of the previous Apps and Games dashboard.

 Facebook App Center, which launched in June and became available worldwide on Aug.
 1, is a personalized section of the desktop and mobile site to help users discover new apps on Facebook, mobile and the web.
 It focuses on surfacing high quality apps that users are likely to be interested in based on other apps they’ve tried and what their friends use.
-App Center Now Available in More Countries.
-Facebook’s App Center Goes International: Open To English-Speaking Countries; Translation Tool Added.
-Last week we got a little clue that Facebook was gearing up to take its App Center to markets outside the U.S., when it began to appear in the UK.
+In a note, Facebook engineers involved with App Center explained the technical challenges of building such a recommendation engine.
+They said App Center is similar to News Feed in that it learns users’ preferences to serve recommendations that are “timely, socially relevant and unique to them.”

 As of today, it’s official: Facebook has now extended the App Center to Australia, Canada, India, Ireland, New Zealand, South Africa, and the United Kingdom, with Brazil, France, Germany, Russia, Spain, Taiwan, and Turkey coming in following weeks.
 And in a nod to making the platform more accessible to developers from around the world, it’s also introducing a translation tool.
 The App Center was first launched in June in the U.S. as a way to help discover new apps, with personalized recommendations, and for people to get apps specifically for mobile devices.

 Driving installs on the web and mobile The App Center helps high-quality apps grow by promoting those that people enjoy the most.
 It includes all types of social apps, including those built for Facebook.com, iOS, Android, and the web.
 People can find apps through their friends, browse by category, or get personalized recommendations.
 Facebook launches App Center with 600+ apps; new charts and categories improve discovery.
 Facebook App Center Launch.

 Driving mobile app installs with the App Center.
 We’re excited that developers are beginning to realize the power of integrating Facebook into their mobile apps.

 In its ever-expanding quest to conquer more of the internet, Facebook opened up its platform to more application partners on Wednesday, allowing developers small and large the chance to integrate their apps with the social giant’s massive network.
 Over 60 new app partners will lead the launch, spanning areas like travel (AirBnB), fitness (Runkeeper), and photos (Color).
 Along with the launch partners, Facebook will also begin vetting smaller app developer submission requests immediately.